 - Conservation of the environment.

-Bushmasters is also keen to support conservation and community development.
-Mankind is destroying many of the world’s amazing places and it is only us that can save them.
-Unfortunately in this day and age that means giving everything a financial value.
-Rarely do people do the right thing just because it is the right thing, especially big companies.
-To them the jungle is a commodity; the lumber, medicinal products, animals, clearing the land for soya crops and so on, all have a massive value.
+Bushmasters also supports conservation and community development.
+Mankind is destroying many of the world’s amazing places, yet only we can save them.
+Unfortunately in this day and age that means giving everything a financial value; rarely do people do the right thing just because it is the right thing, especially when those people are representatives of big companies.
+To them the jungle is a commodity; the lumber, medicinal products, animals, clearing the land for soya crops and so on, are all extremely valuable.
 For the rainforest alone something like $30 billion is made by the private sector.
-Conservation projects have only a few hundred million dollars to protect it each year; there is no way they are going to win in the long run with those odds.
+Conservation projects have only a few hundred million dollars to protect them each year; there is no way they are going to win in the long run with those odds.

-Therefore, the jungle needs a value, which will keep the companies happy without chopping it all down.
-It needs to be sustainable.
+Therefore, the jungle needs a value, which will keep the companies happy and deter them from chopping it all down.
 There are sustainable logging practices, animal extraction, fishing projects and so on around the world.
-They are not the norm as yet and their effectiveness is open to debate, however Bushmasters is interested in one aspect, the benefits from sound eco-tourism.
+They are not the norm as yet and their effectiveness is open to debate, however Bushmasters is interested in one aspect: the benefits from sound eco-tourism.
 Tourism is one of the biggest industries in the World.
-It is 10%of the World’s GDP, some US$7.6 Trillion (WTTC 2015 report).
-Within that Eco-Tourism is the biggest growing sector.
-It’s growth goes hand in hand with conserving these amazing, natural places.
+It represents 10% of the World’s GDP, some US$7.6 Trillion (WTTC 2015 report).
+Within that, Eco-Tourism is the biggest growing sector.
+Its growth goes hand in hand with conserving these amazing natural places.
 Without the jungle there will be no eco-tourism or tourism of any kind.
 Keeping it intact just makes sense for everyone.

-Tourism like Bushmasters is a way to allow the local people to gain an additional income from their lands without destroying them.
-We use local guides and the resources of the local communities, which they in turn can use for their own development whilst still keeping to their traditional ways and values.
+Tourism like Bushmasters’ offers a way for local people to gain additional income from their lands without destroying them.
+We use local guides and the resources of the local communities, which they in turn can use for their own development whilst still maintaining their traditional ways.

 Last trip in one second everyday: Heli drop in to Potaro river followed by 100km paddle and portage to Kaieteur Falls.